Graftgold: Telecomsoft era

-The MicroProse/Activision era
+MicroProse/Activision era

 The dawn of the 1990s saw a shift in the way computer games were developed.
 Whereas the games of the 8-bit era were typically developed by a single individual within a matter of weeks to months, the more demanding 16-bit titles required larger teams, longer development times and considerably larger budgets.
-Royalties from their impressive catalogue of titles allowed Graftgold to make this transition with ease, hiring 30 additional people to work on a large number of products.
+Royalties from its impressive catalogue of titles allowed Graftgold to make this transition with ease, hiring 30 additional people to work on a large number of products.

-Graftgold's path through the 16-bit era, however, would remain rocky.
-Deals with Hewson Consultants and Activision proved disastrous.
-Hewson's liquidation forced them to sell the publishing rights for Paradroid 90 to Activision.
+However, Graftgold's deals with Hewson Consultants and Activision proved disastrous.
+Hewson's liquidation forced it to sell the publishing rights for Paradroid 90 to Activision.
 While the game sold an average number of copies on the Amiga and Atari ST, a PC Engine version that had been in development was shelved.
 To make matters worse, Graftgold had also been developing Realms, an expensive real-time strategy game, for Activision when it was announced that the publishing giant was in severe financial difficulty and had begun closing down many of its international operations.
-No longer contracted to develop any titles for MicroProse, the future of Graftgold looked bleak.
+Graftgold was no longer contracted to develop any titles for MicroProse.